Threshold condensation to singular support for a Riesz equilibrium problem: Introduction and main results

 In the present work, we determine the equilibrium measure in $\Rd$ associated with a Riesz $s$-kernel interaction with $s = d-4$, and an external field given by a power of the Euclidean norm, namely $\gamma\left|\cdot\right|^\alpha$, $\alpha>0$, $\gamma>0$.
 The covered cases are $(d,s)\in\{(3,-1),(4,0),(5,1),\ldots\}$.

 Unlike the Coulomb case $s=d-2$, our main result (Theorem \ref{th:main} below) reveals that the equilibrium measure can be a mixture of a continuous part and a singular part.
 Furthermore, as the power $\alpha$ in the external field increases to $2$, a transition occurs where the support of the equilibrium measure reduces from a full $d$-dimensional ball to a $d-1$ dimensional sphere.
 Moreover, for powers $\alpha$ larger than $2$, the equilibrium measure continues to be the uniform distribution on a $d-1$ dimensional sphere with an explicit special radius.
-In particular, this holds for the logarithmic case $s=0$, $d=4$ and contrasts with the cases $s=d-2$ and $s=d-3$ (studied in \cite{potspe}) and for which the equilibrium measures are fully dimensional and supported on a ball for $\alpha = 2$.
+In particular, this holds for the logarithmic case $s=0$, $d=4$ and contrasts with the cases $s=d-2$ and $s=d-3$ (studied in \cite{potspe}\footnote{See also arXiv:2108.00534v6 which contains an analytic derivation of the Riesz formula for the equilibrium measure on a ball using a special case of a result of Dyda et al~\cite{MR3640641}.}) and for which the equilibrium measures are fully dimensional and supported on a ball for $\alpha = 2$.

 It is known that a condensation phenomenon may occur for an equilibrium measure when the Riesz parameter $s$ passes through a critical value.
 For example, the equilibrium problem for the Riesz $s$-kernel on a disc in $\mathbb{R}^2$ with no external field has support which transitions from the full disc for $2> s > 0$ to the boundary circle for $0 \geq s > -2$, see for instance \cite{MR78470,MR3970999,MR0350027}.
 In the present work, we exhibit a new condensation phenomenon that occurs for a fixed Riesz $s$ parameter, when the external field power passes through a critical value.
 Our model is relatively simple, multivariate but radial.
-For further discussion of equilibrium problems with external fields, see for instance \cite{BalagueCarrilloLaurentRaoul2013,BilykGMPV2021,CanizoCarrilloPatacchine2015, CarrilloFigalliPatacchini2017,GutlebCarrilloOlver2021Balls,GutlebCarrilloOlver2021}.
+For further discussion of equilibrium problems with external fields, see for instance \cite{BalagueCarrilloLaurentRaoul2013,BilykGMPV2021,CanizoCarrilloPatacchine2015, CarrilloFigalliPatacchini2017,GutlebCarrilloOlver2022Balls,GutlebCarrilloOlver2021}.